Interested in CR2C2 activities and engagement opportunities?

 Project Summary: The potential of CAVs to revolutionize transportation is undeniable.
 However, unlocking this potential requires addressing the unique challenges rural roads pose.
 Rigorous testing and innovative solutions are key to enhancing CAV safety in these challenging environments.
 The proposed project will provide safe mobility and accessibility to populations in rural road areas.
 Given the operational challenges of CAVs in such settings, the project will 1) develop a conceptual framework by synthesizing the literature on CAV algorithms, 2) develop a CAV testing plan in rural settings utilizing a unique CAV-in-the-loop simulation setup, 3) engage in software development for simulation using CARLA and OpenPilot software, and 4) analyze the results and provide innovative solutions to address challenges, such as adverse weather conditions, complex terrain, hazard classification, and limited sensor range, to improve CAV performance on rural roads.

-Adeel, M., A. Khattak, S. Usman, & N. Moradloo, Are we ready for highly automated vehicles?
+Adeel, M., Khattak, A., Usman, S. M., & Moradloo, N. (2025).
+Are we ready for highly automated vehicles?
 Evaluating automated driving systems’ safety and reliability using inverse probability weighted regression adjustment.
-Under Review in the Journal of Intelligent Transportation Systems, 2025.
+Journal of Intelligent Transportation Systems (under review).

 Acknowledgement: Funding for this research was provided by the U.S. Department of Transportation, Office of the Assistant Secretary for Research and Technology (OST-R), University Transportation Centers Program, through the Center for Regional and Rural Connected Communities (CR2C2) under Grant No. 69A3552348304.